josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Improvements

+* Performance improvement to node selection - internally we stopped doing a lot fo work when scanning for plugins for a node (#1108).

+* Additional languages supported in addition to English: Arabic, Chinese Simplified, French, German, Japanese, Portuguese, Russian, Spanish and Turkish.

+* iPhone: extend the Xogot editors beyond the safe area at the bottom of the screen.

+* iPhone: scene info node is now a sheet, rather than a full screen popup (#1639).

+### Fixes

+* iOS 26: context menu on the scene pad now activates, and fixes a bug that extended the selection beyond where it was supposed to be on iOS 18 (#1566,
+  #1638, ).

+* You can now delete exported games, and deletes ones will not show up (#1498, Discord).

+* TileSet, custom data was not working (#1632, Discord).

+* Fix CodeEditorUI: initially debugger doesn't scroll properly to highlighted line (#1640).

+* Bring back the Mac "Designed for iPad" fixes.

+* Game controllers no longer stay visible in the screen after a game crashes (#1633)

+* iPhone: State of the bottom bar items should be properly synchornized with the menu - some popups might appear more often than before, would love to know if you run into some of these.

+* iPhone: Output pad gets a close button, for convenience.

+* Right-to-Left swipe actions work.

+## Build 2795

+### Improvements

 * AnimationEditor UX improvements: no longer resets the current editing object if you tap on the timeline or you select a track.
 We will only change the currentlys selected item if you tap on an actual key element on a track.